 To learn more about partial knee replacement or to schedule an appointment with Orthopaedic Associates, call (850) 863-2153.

-Since 1980, the specialty-trained doctors at Orthopaedic Associates have remained the leading orthopaedic experts in the Gulf Coast area.
+Since 1980, the specialty-trained doctors at Orthopaedic Associates have remained the orthopaedic experts in the Gulf Coast area.
 Through three state-of-the-art facilities, located in Fort Walton Beach, Niceville and Destin, the doctors and staff of Orthopaedic Associates provide dedicated, compassionate orthopaedic care in the following specialties: ankle, elbow, foot, hand, hip, joint replacement and revision, knee, neurology, shoulder, spine, sports medicine and wrist.
 For more information regarding Orthopaedic Associates, visit www.orthoassociates.net, “like” Orthopaedic Associates on Facebook or follow @Ortho_AssocFL on Twitter.